dsparrow27/slither/readme.md

 6. on demand dirty propagation
 7. documentation
 8. error handling within nodes
-9. local graph variables similar to environment variable but at the graph level 10 high level application configuration
-11. Skip attribute and node initialization if a node fails to initialize
+9. Skip attribute and node initialization if a node fails to initialize
-12. up front graph expansion since by default compounds we lazily expand only when we hit a compound not up front.
+10. up front graph expansion since by default compounds we lazily expand only when we hit a compound not up front.
-13. example of creating a graph on the fly.
+11. example of creating a graph on the fly.
-14. deserialize a graph from json
+12. deserialize a graph from json

 # Environment variables
 These variables store the node and data type library, you can add your own directory paths once slither is initialized